 Transaction Data Retention and At-Rest Protection

-Workato stores transaction related data only to enable customers to have better insight and control over their transactions and in cases where transactions take a long time to finish.
-Specifically, Workato stores transaction data to support transaction logging, testing and debugging, re-running transactions, and in support of long running transactions.
+Workato stores transaction related data for a limited period of time, in order to provide visibility into system activity, facilitate testing and debugging, allow re-running failed transactions, and to support long running transactions.
 All transaction data is always encrypted in transit and when stored in Workato's platform.
-Workato stores transaction data on the Google cloud.
+Workato stores transaction data in Google Cloud.

 While we don't anticipate there ever being a breach of our systems, we know that no computer system is perfectly secure.